12DaysOfCoding/WeTheFoodies/README.md

 - Ideally, make sure to lint locally before make the pull request.
 But it's fine to just push to repo, since CI pipeline would lint again just in case.
 - We are using [ESLint](https://eslint.org/) as linter.
 - Only files within the "src" directory would be linted.

+## Quality analysis automation
+- We are using [Codacy](https://www.codacy.com/) to analysis the quality of the source code.
+- For each pull request, the CI/CD pipeline ([this file in particular](.github/workflows/codacy-analysis.yml)) would automatically enable Codacy and perform analysis as needed.
+- Codacy also provided us the dashboard to monitor various aspects of the project, including code duplication, complexity, etc.